Cleveland is a summer city.

 Cleveland sits at the point where the Cuyahoga River empties out into Lake Erie.
 Being on both a river and a lake, there are of course plenty of opportunities to get out on the water in Cleveland.

-My favorite way to do this is to rent a kayak (or paddleboard, but I personally prefer a kayak), and paddle the Cuyahoga – you can even go all the way into Lake Erie.
-You can rent a kayak at Great Lakes Watersports in The Flats, which rents out single and double kayaks for $25-$30 per hour.
+Our favorite way to do this is to rent a kayak (or paddleboard, but we personally prefer a kayak), and paddle the Cuyahoga – you can even go all the way into Lake Erie.
+You can rent a kayak at Great Lakes Watersports in The Flats, which rents out single and double kayaks for $25-$35 per hour.

 You can also rent kayaks at 41 North Kayak Adventures in Lakewood in order to kayak the Rocky River (which also empties out into Lake Erie).

-Other ways to get out on the water in Cleveland including renting boats, booking a sightseeing or dinner cruise on the Goodtime III, or going on a sail and sip adventure with either BrewBoats (a floating cycle bar) or the new Cleveland Tiki Barge.
+Other ways to get out on the water in Cleveland including renting boats, booking a sightseeing or dinner cruise on the Goodtime III or brand new Lady Caroline, or going on a sail and sip adventure with a company like BrewBoats (a floating cycle bar).

 6. Watch a Lake Erie sunset